 If we rated soils, the Espoma mix would be second or tied with second with Fox Farms Coco Loco.
 They grow great microgreens.
 But Espoma is much easier to find locally, and it’s cheaper.

-Without a doubt, we would use Espoma's mix if we couldn't find the materials to make our blend.
+We would undoubtedly use Espoma’s mix if we couldn’t find the materials to make our blend.

-If you use 1020 trays, chances are you'll be buying larger 2 cubic foot bags, and the prices on those vary quite a bit depending on the source.
-So we'll leave those out of this discussion.
+If you use 1020 trays, chances are you’ll be buying larger 2 cubic-foot bags, and the prices vary quite a bit depending on the source.
+So we’ll leave those out of this discussion.

 Both Potting Mixes Are Great

 The question comes down to slightly better results using the Home Microgreens mix.
 But it’s less expensive to use the Espoma mix.